diBernardoGroup/HerdingProblem/README.md

-Movies of two illustrative trials of the experiments condicted on [Robotarium](https://www.robotarium.gatech.edu/) are also made available for download.
+Movies of two illustrative trials of the experiments conducted on [Robotarium](https://www.robotarium.gatech.edu/) are also made available for download.

 * Preview of the experiment implementing the Peer-to-peer strategy